This was dinner a couple weeks ago. Kind of an eclectic menu. Which is why I bring it up.

 The above is what I happened to drum up while rummaging around fridge and cupboards looking for stuff to eat that sounded good on that particular night.
 I like that the result is simple and oddball, and how taken together, it works.

 I like how some meals end up extravagantly beautiful.
-Like this spontaneous red and green salad with romano cheese, dried cranberries, sliced almonds and homemade vinaigrette, plus sun tea.
+Like this spontaneous red and green salad with romano cheese and homemade vinaigrette, plus sun tea.

 I like that on off nights, the fallback is homemade macaroni and cheese (pasta with cheesy béchamel), probably with some sliced tomatoes and more pickled garlic thrown in, because why the hell not.

-Or, like last night’s dinner, pancakes, this time made with whey instead of milk, washed down with beer.*
+Or, like last night's dinner: pancakes, in this case made with whey instead of milk, washed down with beer.*

 * Living in Portland has had no effect on me.